uogbonda/SQL-query-on-MF-company-performance/README.md

 * Pull session to order conversion rates, by month.
 * Estimate the revenue that the A/B testing  from June 19th to July,28th using nonbrans sessions and revenue.
 Calculate the incremental value.
 * Show a full conversion funnel from each of the two pages to orders.
 * Quantify the impact of our billing test.
-Analyze the lift generated from September 10th to Novenber 10th in terms of revenue per billing page session.
+Analyze the lift generated from September 10th to November 10th in terms of revenue per billing page session.

 ## Tool
 * MySQL.